Case Study: The Miller Family's Cross-Border Financial Journey

 The Millers' experience illustrates a fundamental truth: conventional wisdom from one country can be financial poison in the other.

-A traditional American advisor typically lacks the specialized knowledge to navigate Canadian tax law.
-Similarly, a Canadian advisor may not understand the intricacies of U.S. retirement accounts, treaty elections, cost basis step-ups, or PFIC rules - or how these issues affect mixed-citizenship couples.
+A traditional American financial advisor typically lacks the specialized knowledge to navigate Canadian tax rules.
+Similarly, a Canadian advisor may not understand the intricacies of U.S. retirement accounts, treaty elections, cost basis step-ups, and PFIC rules - or how these issues affect mixed-citizenship couples.

-Their specialized cross border accountant coordinates Sarah's U.S. Form 1040 and the couple's Canadian T1 filings, optimizing foreign tax credits so Sarah never pays tax twice on the same income.
+Their specialized cross border accountant coordinates Sarah's U.S. Form 1040 and the couple's Canadian T1 filings, optimizing foreign tax credits so Sarah can avoid paying tax twice on the same income.

 The Outcome: Clarity, Compliance, and Control